jvb/infobiotics-dashboard/doc/documentation-0.0.5/index.rst

 Model Repository
 ###################

 Multiple models have been developed using the Infobiotics Workbench.
-Click on the link below to acces them:
+Click on the link below to access them:

 .. toctree::
    :maxdepth: 1

-   models/modelRepository
+   models/repressilator/repressilator
+   models/pulseGenerator

 ..
 Indices and tables
 .. ==================